Common Ailments Service 2019

 - Formulary and protocol updates – Due to some product licencing changes, and alignment with CCG prescribing formularies, there have been changes within a number of the protocols, so please ensure that you familiarise yourself with these.

 A list of those pharmacies providing the service is shared with a variety of stakeholders and is updated on a regular basis.
-Therefore can I please request that if you wish to provide the service from 1st April 2018, that you return the signed agreement form at your earliest opportunity, and before 31st March 2018.
+Therefore can I please request that if you wish to provide the service from 1st April 2018, that you return the signed agreement form at your earliest opportunity.

 Recording on PharmOutcomes: